allpix-squared/allpix-squared/doc/usermanual/05_models/04_trapping.md

 The detrapping is configured via the `detrapping_model` parameter.
 Currently, only `detrapping_model = "none"` and `detrapping_model = "constant"` are supported.

+The following models for trapping of charge carriers can be selected:

 ### Constant Detrapping Model

 A constant detrapping probability, with the detrapping time defined separately for electrons and holes, can be implemented via the constant detrapping model.